 Since Meredith Russo’s debut release, she has spoken on panels, in interviews, and as a solo presenter domestically and abroad.
 She was interviewed at Denmark’s Bogforum and has spoken for Highbridge Green School in the Bronx, Middleton High School in Wisconsin, and the Philadelphia Free Library’s author series.
 Her panel appearances include the Bay Area Book Festival, the American Librarian Association’s summer convention two years in a row, and the Southern Festival of Books.
 You can follow Meredith on Twitter.Download Bio

-Amanda Hardy is the new girl in school.
-Like anyone else, all she wants is to make friends and fit in.
+Amanda Hardy is the new girl in school, and all she wants is to make friends and fit in.
 But Amanda is keeping a secret, and she’s determined not to get too close to anyone.
-But when she meets sweet, easygoing Grant, Amanda can’t help but start to let him into her life.
-As they spend more time together, she realizes just how much she is losing by guarding her heart.
-She finds herself yearning to share with Grant everything about herself, including her past.
-But Amanda’s terrified that once she tells him the truth, he won't be able to see past it.
-Because the secret that Amanda’s been keeping?
-It's that at her old school, she used to be Andrew.
+When she meets sweet, easygoing Grant, and they spend more time together, she realizes just how much she is losing by guarding her heart.
 Will the truth cost Amanda her new life, and her new love?